IT Security Resume Workout Plan

 • Have an IT Security professional review and provide feedback on your updated resume to confirm your weight is up.

-• Lastly, after talking to a few IT Security professionals, identity someone that you are comfortable working with and ask them to be your mentor.
-Once you get your foot in the door somewhere align, yourself with someone that can be a Sponsor or Champion for you.
+• Lastly, after talking to a few IT Security professionals.
+Identify someone that you are comfortable working with and ask them to be your mentor.
+Get your foot in the door somewhere align, yourself with someone that can be a Sponsor or Champion for you.
 This will help open doors and opportunities for you as you rise up in the ranks.

 CyberGuider